Man United wins after horror start, Arsenal draws after also conceding early in EPL

 Everton still can't score as Sean Dyche's team went scoreless in a third straight defeat.
 Wolverhampton scored late to win 1-0.

-Brentford drew 1-1 at home against Crystal Palace, while Brighton tried to maintain its perfect record when it hosted West Ham in the late game.
+Brentford drew at home against Crystal Palace 1-1, while West Ham beat Brighton 3-1 away in the late kickoff to end the host's perfect start to the season.

 In the early kickoff, Tottenham won at Bournemouth 2-0 to remain unbeaten under Ange Postecoglou.